 If you consider yourself a bookworm, then you can consider me your enemy.
 Books are for nerds, and nerds are fucking dweebs.
 The mere sight of a library makes me vomit in the street.
-I've spent a lifetime avoiding books at all costs, and no self-proclaimed bibliophile is going to waste my time with a "book recommendation".
-I know how to read, i just exercise my right to not have to, and now you don't have to either!
-So listen to these 12 albums while you burn down your local Barnes & Noble.
+I've spent a lifetime avoiding books at all costs, and no self-proclaimed bibliophile is going to waste MY time with a "book recommendation".
+I know how to read, I just exercise my right to not have to, and now YOU don't have to either!
+So do yourself a favor, and listen to these 12 albums while you burn down your local Barnes & Noble.

 The Good Book

-The Good Book, insinuating there is only one good book in existence, which is a stretch if you ask me.
-One too many maybe.
+We'll start our journey with: The Good Book, insinuating there is only one good book in existence, which is a stretch if you ask me.
+One too many, maybe.
 THAT BEING SAID, if there was such a thing as a 'good book', it might sound like this.
 Let the Rollerskating Queen leak knowledge all over your earholes.

 "They're only putting in a nickel

 And they want a dollar song"

 Goddam, Melanie you introspective bitch.
 You can't get that knowledge from a book, only from music.